Human-Gechi/Human-Gechi/README.md

 drive meaningful decisions, and create tangible value across organizations, with a special focus on creating real value in health and related sectors.

 My approach is simple.
-Solve data problems with available resources in the best way possible.
+Solve data problems with available resources in the best way possible 1x Hackathon Winner for an ML Hackathon.
 ```

 ### 🚀 Technical Focus